 Using IPM BLOBs

-When an API definition specifies a field data type as "blob", the data in the BLOB field represents exactly the data that is to be sent or that was received, it is not manipulated by the LightWave Server process in any way.
-The sizeIs attribute may be used to reference a field that contains the actual size of the data to send or the size of the data that was received.
+When an API definition specifies a request or reply field type as BLOB Field, the data transferred to or from the field in the IPM represents exactly the data that is to be sent or that was received The sizeIs attribute may be used to reference a field that contains the actual size of the data to send or the size of the data that was received.
 The maximum size of an IPM blob is 2MB, minus the size of all other fields in the IPM.

 Using File BLOBs

 File BLOBs are similar to IPM BLOBs but Enscribe files are used to transfer the data.
 When an API definition specifies the request or reply field type as BLOB File, the source or destination field contains the name of the Enscribe file containing the BLOB data.
 For web service requests, LightWave Server creates the BLOB file and supplies the file name in the blobFileName field in the request IPM to the application server.
 For web service responses, the application server supplies the BLOB file name in the reply IPM.
 The LightWave Server SERVER / SWORKER processes must have read access to the file.

 Request BLOB files are created by the LightWave Server processes as type 101 EDIT files, when the request content type is "text/plain".
 For all other content types, type 180 files (binary stream) are created.
 The files are created using the location and attributes specified in the SERVER process --blob-files startup option.
 See SERVER for more information on the --blob-files startup option.
 The location and attributes may also be specified in the API definition.
 Values specified in the API definition are optional, and when specified will override the SERVER process values.